Folk och Försvar translates roughly as “Society and defence” and our name is a reflection of our current and historic goals.

 Folk och Försvar arranges about 25 seminars and debates a year on topics such as NATO, Russian domestic and foreign policy, Baltic Sea cooperation, political and religious extremism and civil contingency.
 Among the participants are researchers, MPs, journalists and government officials as well as students and representatives of NGOs.
 Our seminars are always open to the public and are available on our website.

-The activities of Folk och Försvar are financed mainly through a grant from the Ministry of Defence (five million SEK), but also through membership fees (0,5 million SEK).
-Some projects are financed partly by project contributions.
+The activities of Folk och Försvar are financed mainly through a grant from the Ministry of Defence, but also through membership fees.
+Some projects are financed partly by project grants.